Keeper-Security/secrets-manager/sdk/java/core/README.md

 # Change Log

 ## 17.4.0
+- KSM-1203 - Fixed `generatePassword` using a non-cryptographic PRNG (Kotlin `Random.Default`) for the final character shuffle.
+The shuffle now uses `SecureRandom`, so the entire password generation path is cryptographically secure.
 - KSM-1081 - Fixed `getFolders()` crashing when any folder in the response has a corrupted or missing key.
 The SDK now skips undecryptable folders and returns the remaining folders normally.
 - KSM-1086 - Fixed `deleteFolder()` to return `SecretsManagerDeleteFolderResponse` (typed per-folder status), matching `deleteSecret()`.
 The SDK now logs per-item server failures to stderr and includes them in the return value so callers can detect partial failures.
 - KSM-1248 - Server-supplied key IDs are validated against the embedded public key table before being stored.
 An unrecognized key ID throws `SecretsManagerException` and leaves storage unchanged.
 Key rotation retries are now capped at `MAX_KEY_ROTATION_RETRIES` (3); exhausted retries throw a typed error naming the last suggested key ID.